ozmen54/SWE307-2023/GardingGuide.md

 # Grading Guide
 * Groups are allowed 10 minutes to present their work.
+* Groups are called to present their work based on a random number announced in the class.
 * One person can be a speaker or members can present stages separately in one session.
 * All group members are expected in the board while presenting.
 Absent members will be penalized according to excuse.
 * Group members help each other to hook their computer to the projector quickly.